Onion price soar: What govt is doing?

 Onion prices are on the rise despite several measures taken by the central government to boost supply.

 "The government has taken several measures in the last few weeks to improve the domestic supply and check further increase in prices of onion.
-However, retail prices have suddenly shot up in the last 2-3 days because of supply disruption due to excess rains in the growing states," a source told PTI.
+However, retail prices have suddenly shot up in the last 2-3 days because of supply disruption due to excessive rains in the growing states," a source told PTI.

 The Centre has taken several measures to arrest the prices of onion in Delhi and other parts of the country.
-It is offloading onion from its buffer stock through agencies like Nafed and NCCF which are selling at around Rs 22/kg and state-run Mother Dairy at Rs 23.90 per kg in the national capital
+It is offloading onion from its buffer stock through agencies like Nafed and NCCF which are selling at around Rs 22/kg and state-run Mother Dairy at Rs 23.90 per kg in the national capital.

 The state governments have been asked to boost supply in their states lifting central buffer stock.
 Some states like Delhi, Tripura and Andhra Pradesh have shown interest so far.